saltconf/salt36/README.md

 # SALT34 Website

-This repository houses [the website for SALT36](https://saltconf.github.io/salt36/).
-This website was forked directly from [the repository](https://github.com/saltconf/salt34) housing the [the SALT34 website](http://salt.linguistics.ucla.edu/34/), itself forked from [the repository](https://github.com/saltconf/salt29) housing the [the SALT29 website](http://salt.linguistics.ucla.edu/29/).
+This repository houses a template [website](https://saltconf.github.io/salt3X/) for a SALT conference.
+The content and design are based on the [the SALT29 website](http://salt.linguistics.ucla.edu/29/), with source code substantially refactored following [the repository](https://github.com/saltconf/salt34) housing the [the SALT34 website](http://salt.linguistics.ucla.edu/34/).

-Following the SALT34 overhaul, the site uses jekyll to factor content from structure.
+Future SALTs may start by forking this repo.
+Then:

-1. Change information site-wide by editing the [YAML](https://yaml.org/) files in `_data`.
+1. Change information site-wide by editing the [YAML](https://yaml.org/) files in `_data`, starting with `_config.yml`.
 2. Edit site-wide styles in `_sass`.
 Style files uses [SASS](https://sass-lang.com/) rather than vanilla CSS.
+In particular, the primary and accent colors can be adjusted in `_config.scss`.
 3. Edit page structure site-wide in `_layouts`.
 This page structure supports [liquid templates](https://shopify.github.io/liquid/), allowing flexible population of page contents, e.g., automatic construction of the program from YAML.
+4. Upload banner images, bullet icons, and favicons to provide local color, as desired.